davidforrest/SJC_Music/resources/chant_composition.md

 - Start by singing along with the tonescape to compose your chant.
 Once it starts sounding good, notate what you sing.

   - Consider the range of your chant.
 It could be as few as 5 notes (between the final and reciting tone), or as many as 9, if you use the full range from the space below the staff to the space above it.
 You’ll have to place your final on a line or space so that the range of your chant will fit on the staff.
-- Have fun, and by all means, feel free to go all out decorating your manuscript!
+- Have fun, and by all means, feel free to go all out illuminating (decorating) your manuscript!